elBukkit/MagicPlugin/Magic/MIGRATION.md

    https://github.com/elBukkit/MagicPlugin/tree/a6004374fd857b62e0f83c02c3be8f7c7a6ba015/Magic/src/main/resources/examples/7

  - Wand controls changed to new hybrid mode by default.
-   Use `/mconfig configure config wand_slots.controls.default_slotted controls_inventory` to put the default back to the old mode.
+   Use `/mconfig config wand_slots.controls.default_slotted controls_inventory` to put the default back to the old mode.

  - Wand controls menu has changed to a slotted system.
 If you have custom wands with the "tweakable" tag and you'd